chefbenjamin/Video-Background-Prompt/README.md

 ## ✨ Suggestions or Improvements?

-Feel free to make suggestions via pull request.
+Feel free to make suggestions [Connect with me on LinkedIn](https://www.linkedin.com/in/benjaminchristie/) or via pull request.